 filloutliers), and perform other data preparation tasks.
 The output of the data preparation is a training dataset with predictor columns and a response column containing the EAD values.

 fitEADModelfunction to fit an EAD model.
 You must use the previously prepared data and select a model type.
-Optional inputs allow you to indicate which variables correspond to predictor variables, or which transformation to use for a
+Optional inputs allow you to indicate the limit (

 There are multiple tasks involved in model validation, including